opendocsg/slw-judgments-backfill/2017_SGHC_3/report.md

  25 ... the courts should be slow to upset the status quo and disrupt the allocation of risk which the parties had decided upon for themselves in a building contract ...

-22     The Court did not lay down a definition of “unconscionability” because it had explained in _Dauphin Offshore Engineering & Trading Pte Ltd v The Private Office of HRH Sheikh Sultan bin Khalifa bin Zayed Al Nahyan_ [2000] 1 SLR 117 (at [42]) that:
+22     The Court did not lay down a definition of “unconscionability” because it had explained in _Dauphin Offshore Engineering & Trading Pte Ltd v The Private Office of HRH Sheikh Sultan bin Khalifa bin Zayed Al Nahyan_ <span class="citation">[2000] 1 SLR 117</span> (at [42]) that:

  We do not think it is possible to define “unconscionability” other than to give some very broad indications such as lack of bona fides.
 What kind of situation would constitute unconscionability would have to depend on the facts of each case.
 This is a question which the court has to consider on each occasion where its jurisdiction is invoked.
 There is no pre-determined categorisation.